hayscoding/uber-car-simulator/README.md

 Navigate to `http://localhost:3000/simulator/store` to store coordinates for the routes laid out in `utils/DirectionsAPI.js`.
 This will parse the addresses & store an array of route coordinates for the Simulator to run your cars through.

 ## To See Your Simulator Coordinates
-Making sure you Firebase & Google Directions API credentials are set up correctly, navigate to `http://localhost:3000/simulator/data`.
-This will display all coordinates currently the simulator will use when running.
+Making sure your Firebase & Google Directions API credentials are set up correctly, navigate to `http://localhost:3000/simulator/data`.
+This will display all coordinates the simulator will use when running.
 (If you just set it up, it will be empty).

 ## To Start Your Simulator
 Making sure you have coordinates stored by viewing `http://localhost:3000/simulator/data`, navigate to `http://localhost:3000/simulator/start` in your browser & you can now see the coordinates being updated, in real-time, within your firebase database.